 Captain Herber - Noam Pitlik was an American television director and actor.
 He played a myriad of roles in Hogan's Heroes, sometimes as a Nazi and sometimes as an American and was a regular performer in the show.
 In 1979, Pitlik won a Emmy for Outstanding Directing for a Comedy Series for his work on the sitcom Barney Miller.
 In fact, the very versatile Pitlik appeared in no less than 82 different TV series, playing every conceivable role possible.

 Colonel Becker - HM Wynant (real name Haim Weiner) was born in Detroit Michigan, but went to New York City with virtually no money to try his hand at acting.
 He had a long and distinguished career on in stage plays on Broadway and in a number of movies and television series.

-Corporal Louis Le Beau - Robert Clary (real name Robert Max Widerman) was interned in the notorious Buchenwald Nazi concentration camp as a child and has a tattoo on his left forearm "A5714" from this horrendous experience.
+Corporal Louis Le Beau - Robert Clary (real name Robert Max Widerman) was interned in the notorious Buchenwald Nazi concentration camp as a child and has a tattoo on his left forearm 'A5714' from this horrific experience.
 He was the youngest of 14 children; most of whom died in Nazi concentration camps.
-In Hogan's Heroes, Clary is never seen in short-sleeved shirts because of that tattoo.
+In Hogan's Heroes, Clary was never seen in short-sleeved shirts because of that tattoo.